 In turn, what we look for in a resident is a hard working individual who is seeking an excellent training experience, a person who loves to learn, is willing to dig in, do a good job and be professional in all they do.
 UMKC residents put their patients first.

 Saint Luke’s Hospital

-- 2016 U.S. News & World Report: Annual lists of America’s Best Hospitals.
-In addition, seven specialty programs—Cardiology & Heart Surgery, Ear, Nose and Throat, Gastroenterology and GI Surgery, Gynecology, Pulmonology, Nephrology, and Urology—were nationally ranked in the top 50.
-The hospital also ranked as high-performing in four specialty areas: Diabetes & Endocrinology; Geriatrics; Neurology & Neurosurgery; Orthopedics.
+- 2018 U.S. News & World Report: Annual lists of America’s Best Hospitals.
+In addition, three specialty programs—Cardiology & Heart Surgery, Gynecology, Neurology and Neurosurgery—were nationally ranked in the top 50.
+The hospital also ranked as high-performing in six specialty areas: Diabetes & Endocrinology, Gastroenterology & GI Surgery, Geriatrics, Nephrology, Orthopedics, and Pulmonology.

-- 2016 Achieved Comprehensive Stroke Center Certification by The Joint Commission and the American Heart Association/American Stroke Association
+- 2017 Achieved Comprehensive Stroke Center Certification by The Joint Commission

 - 2014 Achieved Advanced Certification in Heart Failure by The Joint Commission and the American Heart Association

-- 2013 Distinguished Hospital Award for Patient Safety™
+- 2018 Healthgrades Distinguished Hospital Award for Clinical Excellence™